Warfare in Medieval Poland: Armament

 The basic weapon of the European knight was the sword and the spear (heavy, thrusting weapon).
 Besides these, a typical arsenal included a number of small armaments from daggers to battle axes, maces, horseman's picks, and many others.
 The Polish sword was no different than swords used in the West – it was straight, with a blade 80–120 cm long, 1,0 - 1,8 kg of weight, having an almond-shaped pommel and a bar crossguard.
 The spear, in Poland of the time referred to as "wood" (pol. drzewo), was 3,5 - 4,5 m long, had a spearhead of lancet-like or leaf-like shape, but there were also heavier, armour-piercing rhomboid spearheads.

-Defensive armament - armour – at first included the gambeson, then developed into the brigandine and scale armour, followed by hauberk, and then mail with some plate elements, such as breastplates and brassards, and finally panoply, which by the end of 16th century gained its perfect form, protecting the whole of a knight's body, and sometimes his horse.
+Defensive armament - armour – at first included the gambeson, then developed into the brigandine, followed by hauberk, and then mail with some plate elements, such as breastplates and brassards, and finally panoply, which by the end of 16th century gained its perfect form, protecting the whole of a knight's body, and sometimes his horse.
 There were some differences between the rich knights of Małopolska, Wielkopolska or Śląsk and those of Mazowsze, who, because they faced enemies from the East, like Old Prussians, Lithuanians, and Tatars, partially adopted their fighting manners, and lighter armament as well.
 Even their horses were smaller and lighter.

-Different armament was used by infantry, which marched onto the battlefield in close order formations of shield-bearers covering heavy cavalry detachments, or mobile units of bowmen and cross-bowmen, and sometimes irregulars, who used different weapons specialized to fight both foot soldiers and cavalry: (war hammer, war scythe, glaive, fork, flail, morgenstern, guisarme, halberd, bardiche).
+Different armament was used by infantry, which marched onto the battlefield in close order formations of shield-bearers covering heavy cavalry detachments, or mobile units of bowmen and cross-bowmen, and sometimes irregulars, who used different weapons specialized to fight both foot soldiers and cavalry: (war hammer, war scythe, glaive, fork, flail, morgenstern, halberd, bardiche).
 Defensive armaments of the infantry consisted of shields (wooden, round or oval, through light bucklers, up to heavy pavises), quilted jackets and gambesons or brigandines.
 A characteristic helmet of the foot soldier was the kettle hat - an iron hat with board brim.
 Earlier infantry units wore conical helmets, later sallets, but more often thick felt caps.
 Camp followers were used mainly for field work and sometimes to defend fortified camps or trains.
 Their armament was simple and coincidental.

 There were many different types of throwing weapons.
 The sling went out of use, and the composite bow did not appear until the arrival of the Mongols in the 13th century.
 Before their invasion, the Poles used straight, long, yew bows.
 The crossbow reached Poland relatively early, undoubtedly during wars of Bolesław III Krzywousty in the 12th century.
 Javelins and throwing axes were also in use.
 During sieges both defenders and attackers commonly used a variety of heavy hurling machines like catapults, onagers, trebuchets etc., and from the end of the 14th century bombards, arquebuses, and finally cannons.